Schwarzschild solution

 - The matter fields

-are absent in the region of interest (vacuum). - The energy-momentum tensor is zero:
+are absent in the region of interest (vacuum). - The energy-momentum tensor is zero outside the mass:

 Let’s walk through these steps in the Schwarzschild case.